MarlonScholten/cisq1-lingo/README.md

 - Included a production profile that does not return a stack trace when an exception is thrown, thus hiding detailed information.
 - Added the repository to Sonarcloud to scan for vulnerabilities.
 - A9 Countermeasures

+## A4:2017 XML External Entities
+### Description
+XML External Entities (XXE).
+Many older or poorly configured XML processors evaluate external entity references within XML documents.
+External entities can be used to disclose internal files using the file URI handler, internal file shares, internal port scanning, remote code execution, and denial of service attacks.
+### Assessment of risk.
+Current risk - LOW

+The project does not support any form of XML Parsing, it only supports JSON input.
+### Counter-measures
+- No consious measures taken, no XML is parsed.